zoncoen/Array-PrintCols-EastAsian/README.md

 ## `Array::PrintCols::EastAsian->print_cols($array_ref : ArrayRef, $options : HashRef)`

-This is a method printing array elements with aligning vertivally.
+This is a method printing array elements with aligning vertically.

 Valid options for this method are as follows: